juice-shop/pwning-juice-shop/appendix/solutions.md

 > cited as a canonical example of weak encryption.[^1]

-### Travel back in time to the golden era of web design
+### :warning: Travel back in time to the golden era of web design

 1. Visit <http://localhost:3000/#/score-board>
 2. Inspecting the rotating "Hot"-image indicates that it is part of a